by ProcureDeskLast Updated : May-26-2019

 Most of the companies are unable to take advantage of early payment discounts due to the following reasons.

-As per Ardent partner research, only 19% of A/P departments are able to take advantage of early payment discounts.
+As per Ardent partner research, only 19% of A/P departments can take advantage of early payment discounts.

 Invoices not processed on time

-Your vendors are giving your discounts on early payments is that they need the Cashflow to run their business.
+Your vendors are giving you discounts on early payments is that they need the cash flow to run their business.

 So for the invoices to be paid early, they need to be approved in your system so that the vendor can be paid.